 Fourth annual WQXR Radiothon, Co-hosted by radio host Robert Sherman and Ms. Betty Allen, President of HSA, features celebrities such as Bobby Short, Martina Arroyo and Mario Barnardi, conductor of the Calgary Philharmonic Orchestra, who lend their support to share why arts education is so important.

 HSA students Oswald Tomlinson and Faith Wallace-Badensen win first and second prizes respectively in a photography competition sponsored by The Black Photographers Circle of The Center for Creative Photographers at Hunter College/CUNY.

-Camille Giraud Akeju, a former HSA student, becomes President and CEO of HSA
+Camille Giraud Akeju, a former HSA student, becomes President and CEO of HSA2001

-The Classical Theatre of Harlem serves as HSA Artists-in-Residence
+The Classical Theatre of Harlem serves as HSA Artists-in-Residence2002

 October 12, 2002– 1st Annual HSA Alumni Homecoming